bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-1.md

   main-prod.scss
 ```

 Pay no attention to the fact that there are two main.css files.
 This was me contorting myself for unnecessary reasons and is something I will be cleaning up in the future.
-And I'm still using media querries to support responsiveness on mobile devices.
+And I'm still using media queries to support responsiveness on mobile devices.

 So now, my scripts looked like the following, with the postbuild command being executed after Eleventy and post-processing my CSS to bring in only the necessary Open Props.